What to expect from your massage session

 Why do you need to assess me?

-We assess you to narrow down the specific muscles that could be causing your pain, discomfort or restriction.
+We assess you to try to understand what is influencing your pain, discomfort or restriction.
 Depending on what your current problem or condition is, we may take you through some tests to check the movement or strength of a particular limb eg your shoulder or your hip.
 We will also palpate the area - that means we'll examine the area with our hands, while you are clothed and only with your permission.
-This will help us assess the muscle tissue for tightness, scar tissue, trigger points or other areas of tenderness.
 Then we'll discuss the planned treatment and get your OK to continue.
-It may turn out that the problem is something we're not able to treat eg a joint problem, in which case we'll suggest you see someone more appropriate such as an osteopath, chriopractor or physio.
+It may turn out that the problem is something we're not able to treat and we'll suggest you see someone more appropriate such as an osteopath, chiropractor or physio.

 What do I wear during massage?

 We'll leave the room to let you get undressed and lie on the massage table.
 Usually you'll be asked to undress to your underwear, but if you're not comfortable removing that much clothing, please let us know and we'll adjust the treatment to suit.
 It's important that you're always comfortable.
 Lie on the table, either face up or face down (we'll tell you before we leave the room) and cover yourself up with the top sheet.
 Your therapist will knock to make sure you're covered before they come back into the room.
 You will always be covered up, for both privacy and warmth, with the only area exposed being the area we're massaging - and that will never involve "private" areas.